AiresDagraca/Buddy-Passport/README.md

 ### Setting Profile View Limits

-1. From the WordPress admin dashboard, navigate to BuddyBoss Passport > Settings.
+1. From the WordPress admin dashboard, navigate to Buddy Passport > Settings.
 2. Scroll to the 'Profile View Limits' section.
 3. Set the daily profile view limits for each user role as needed.
 4. Click 'Save Changes'.

 ### Configuring Group Visibility

-1. In the BuddyBoss Passport settings page, locate the 'Group Visibility' section.
+1. In the Buddy Passport settings page, locate the 'Group Visibility' section.
 2. Define access rules for each user role, specifying which groups are visible or hidden.
 3. Save your changes to apply the new visibility settings.